 We stayed at Anselmo Buenos Aires, Curio Collection by Hilton.
-In the San Telmo district of Buenos Aires in front of Plaza Dorrego.
+This is in San Telmo district of Buenos Aires in front of Plaza Dorrego.
 This is one of my favorite hotels ever.
-It’s a combination of art deco, meets industrial, with a slice of pop art—a hip and unique hotel.
-The room was terrific, frosted glass doors, bamboo wood shower floor, raw concrete ceilings, exposed brick, and plush white bedding.
+It combines art deco meets industrial with a slice of pop art—a hip and unique hotel.
+The room was terrific, with frosted glass doors, bamboo wood shower floor, raw concrete ceilings, exposed brick, and plush white bedding.
 The restaurants were fabulous, and they made many custom meals for us that were inexpensive.
 The location is unbeatable.
 You come out of the hotel directly into the square where tango dancing takes place nightly.

-From what I have read it is mostly exhibition, but I noticed many people joined it.
+From what I have read it is an exhibition, but I noticed many people joined it.
 You can sit at a bar or café outside and watch the square come to life with dancing.
-On Sundays, you have the market that spreads over miles.
-You can buy amazing leather products, but the best part is as you twist through the streets following the market, you get to take in all the historical sites.
+On Sundays, you have a market that spreads over miles.
+You can buy fantastic leather products, but the best part is as you twist through the streets following the market, you get to take in all the historical sights.
 We were blessed with this choice of hotel.
-I am at a loss as to how this hotel does not rate higher on TripAdvisor.
+I am at a loss as to how this hotel does not rate higher on trip advisor.

-What Spoiled Travel to Argentina
+What Spoiled It

 This might be offensive to some, but I think that Argentinians do not care for tourists.
 This may have been bad luck; I am not sure.
 What I do know is that we were treated poorly.
 A factor that may have contributed is neither of us can speak Spanish.
 Here are a couple of examples:

 We asked for directions to Plaza de Mayo.
 We were told to make a right and walk about five blocks.
 I do not know about you, but for me, I’m thinking 20 blocks in the US equal about a mile.
 Not in Argentina!
-Five and a half miles later, with rawhide, and we still were no closer to where we needed to be.
+Five and a half miles later, with literally a rawhide, we still were no closer to where we needed to be.
 And yes, we did continue walking.
 Our thinking was, maybe a block here equals a mile?
 I cannot even begin to describe to you how painful this was.
-All in 100 degrees!
-A raw posterior, chaffed legs, and swollen feet.
-Lovely.
+This was all in 100 degrees!
+A raw posterior, chaffed legs, and swollen feet, lovely.
 I now refer to this walk as five blocks of total bollocks.

-This happened a couple of times.
-My interpretation of this is that it was deliberate.
-After the second run around we got wise to it.
-To this day I have flashbacks.
+This happened a couple of times, so my interpretation of this is that it was deliberate.
+After the second run around, we got wise to it.
+To this day, I have flashbacks.
 When someone says it is 6 or 7 blocks, it makes me want to punch them – literally.

 *These are just some of the highlights.
 There is much more to do.

 Plaza de Mayo

 I’ve seen the movie, the play and have read many books about Evita.
 I even own the soundtrack.
 For me, seeing this in person made the whole trip worthwhile.
 Evita’s presence is everywhere.
 Loved or hated, you cannot go far without running into some form of memorial.

 If you are lucky enough to be here for New Year’s Eve, you will be treated to paper confetti.
 Everyone tears up or throws out the last year’s documents (including banks).
 The belief is that doing this leaves the past behind.
 It is quite an unusual thing to see!

 Plaza de Mayo is home to political activity.
 You will run into protestors.
 The Mothers of the Plaza de Mayo are a permanent presence.
 We encountered several groups protesting political rights and some religious groups.
-Be aware that there is military on site and they are armed.
+Be aware that there is military on-site, and they are armed.
 I did not find it intimidating, and we encountered no trouble at all.
 I have read that some protests can be tumultuous, especially around election time.
 Like any heavily visited place of political interest, have your wits about you and enjoy.